If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 “That’s generous of you.”
 Cortez comments his face stone straight.
 For someone like Genova to not take money, is a bad omen that turns his stomach.
 He could feel a tremor crawling down his leg.
 At any moment he prepared himself to dodge half expecting someone to draw a gun.
 His eyes dart to every corner.
 This is such a strange place to meet up, it already gave Cortez an ill feeling.
 If he would be offed, this is the place it would happen.

 “I got to say, I should pay you back.”
-Genova clutches both girls tightly in his arm before lowering his jaw to the neck of a girl on his lap.
-He gropes the other in arm before sinking his teeth into the girl.
+Genova clutches both girls tightly in his arm before lowering his jaw to the neck one of the girl’s youthful throats.
+He gropes the other in arm before sinking his teeth deep into her flesh.
 She lets out a shriek scrambling to get out his arms.
-Now kicking and screaming as a red burst wets her tank top.
-Cortez just watches in horror as Genova sucks down a steady stream of blood from the girl’s neck.
+Now kicking and screaming a red burst wets her tank top as the blood drains from her neck.
+Cortez watches in horror as Genova sucks down a steady stream of blood from the girl’s neck.

 “What the hell!”
 Cortez shouts backing away towards the hall.

-Genova’s face tightens, his ears grow longer, his eyes turn red as blood, his teeth turn to spikes, and his brow furrows.
+Genova’s face tightens, his ears stretch out like that of a goat, his eyes red as blood, and his teeth become like knives.
 His body ripples with muscles as they pulse outward.
 He becomes hairy, similar to that of a beast.
 “You look so shocked.”
 He mumbles as the blood flows out of his mouth, the girl‘s gaze lays faint.
 Releasing his jaws she falls dead onto the floor her body pale squirting blood from her neck.

 “What the hell are you!?”
 Cortez whimpers.